Prerequisites for Wedding Requests

 If one of the spouses has been previously married and divorced, he/she must present a copy of the civil divorce decree.
 Furthermore, if a previous marriage took place in the Orthodox Church, the divorced spouse must also have received a “Decree of Ecclesial Divorce” document and submit the original along with the marriage application.
 Please be advised, the process of an ecclesial divorce can take a few months.

-• The couple should be willing to baptize their children in the Orthodox Church.
+- The couple should be willing to baptize their children in the Orthodox Church and raise and nurture them in accordance with the Orthodox Faith.

 Choosing a Sponsor or Koumbaros/Koumbara?